10 Things Not To Do After Rhinoplasty

 4. Staying Out for Too Long or Taking Sunbaths

 Healing tissue is especially vulnerable to many things, including the rays of the sun.
-Following your rhinoplasty surgery, keep your nose covered or protected with sunscreen when you spend time outdoors.

 You should also be aware that scar tissue forming at your incision sites can be more easily affected by UV rays and become more visible.
 You can apply a strong SPF to protect your delicate skin from daily exposure and potential pigment issues later on.